dojo/framework/src/widget-core/README.md

 ##### Custom property diff control

-Included in `createWidgetBase` is functionality to support targeting a specific property with a custom comparison function.
+Included in `WidgetBase` is functionality to support targeting a specific property with a custom comparison function.
 This is done by adding a function to the widget class with `diffProperty` prefixed to the property name.

 e.g. for a property `foo` you would add a function called `diffPropertyFoo`